postalanna/IDRE-Hierarchicial-Bayesian-Modeling/README.md

 ### Presentation

-A recording of the workshop in its entirity can be found [on YouTube here](https://www.youtube.com/watch?v=Ubsns37DD_U&t=1s)
+A recording of the workshop in its entirety can be found [on YouTube here](https://www.youtube.com/watch?v=Ubsns37DD_U&t=1s)